How to Cut Glass Tile

 It’s common for people to think that a glass tile blade is simply slick marketing.
 Oftentimes, people wonder whether, or not, a glass blade is necessary.

-Well, I don’t have any glass diamond blades to sell you but I will vouch for the usefulness of a glass tile blade for cutting glass tiles.
+Well, I’ve tried cutting with and without a glass tile blade and I will vouch for the usefulness of a glass blade for cutting glass tiles.

 It’s absolutely true that you may not need a glass blade for your purposes.
 A regular porcelain tile saw blade will cut glass tile and some even do a pretty nice job with it.